 Kishore was initially taken quite lightly as a singer and was given mainly lighter songs by Burmanda and other music directors.
 But with his soulful rendering of Dukhi Man Mere from Funtoosh (1956), Kishore was finally taken seriously as a singer.
 Though he was formally untrained, he assimilated jazz-scat fragmented musical notes into a rhythmic sequence and once its beat was established, departed from the pattern and combined notes and words/syllables into new kinds of musical harmony.
 And none could yodel better than he could!

 On the acting front, by now Kishore was becoming a major star acting opposite all the top heroines of the day.
-He of course sang for himself and outside of that, he gave playback only for Dev Anand.
+He of course sang for himself and outside of that, he gave playback only for good friend Dev Anand.
 Though it is said he loathed acting and did everything to make himself a failure, it must be said that Kishore was in fact an extremely competent actor and not just in comedy.
 He could handle roles with elements of tragedy as well with ease.

 An early film where Kishore made his mark as an actor was Bimal Roy’s Naukri (1954).
 Since his madcap comic persona had not yet developed totally and he was working with a director like Bimalda, Naukri sees an extremely sincere, sensitive and restrained performance from him.
 Kishore Kumar is totally at home be it the more serious scenes in the film or even in the comic scenes.
 The comic scenes however are not the typical slapstick Kishore scenes but lighthearted and gentle like most Bimal Roy scenes and bring a smile to one’s lips rather than uproarious laughter.
 The germs are obviously there for Kishore’s developing personality as a madcap comedian.
 The scene where he sings out his dialogue is apparently something he often did in real life himself!